AmbiqAI/neuralSPOT/README.md

 ## The Nest

 The Nest is an automatically created directory with everything you need to get TF and AmbiqSuite running together and ready to start developing AI features for your application.
 It is created for your specific target device and only includes needed header files, along with a basic application stub with a main().
+Nests are designed to accomodate various development flows - for a deeper discussion, see [Developing with neuralSPOT](docs/Developing_with_NeuralSPOT.md).

 ### Building Nest